igalonso/ServerlessOps/README.md

 serverless-ops-my-deployments-<your-alias-here>
 ```

-Within the code, go to `template.yaml` and change the S3 bucket to the one you have just created.
+Within the code, go to `buildspec.yaml` and change the S3 bucket to the one you have just created.

+### Create IAM git credentials - SSH

 ### Step 2.2: Create a CodeCommit repository.